hotelll/Music_Plagiarism_Detection/Readme.md

 There are two directories in the Codes directory.
 ## Edit-Distance

-realization of our MEMFS method.
+realization of our BMM-Det method.
 There is a detailed `Readme.md` in this directory to introduce the files included.
 ## N-gram

 realization of baselines.
 There is a detailed `Readme.md` in this directory to introduce the files included.